ithailevi/expert/README.md

 Step by Step
 ------------

 We begin by including Expert.js and Underscore.js.
-Underscore's collection operators works great with Expert.js.

 ```javascript
 var expert = require('expert'),